adonisjs/v5-docs/content/guides/auth/introduction.md

 }
 ```

-Once, you have added the new guard(s) or provider(s) inside the contracts file, the Typescript compiler will automatically validate the config file, forcing you to define the configuration for it as well.
+Once, you have added the new guard(s) or provider(s) inside the contracts file, the TypeScript compiler will automatically validate the config file, forcing you to define the configuration for it as well.

 ## Migrations